MaileTechnical/CarPark/README.md

 ## Running the Application on Verifier
 As part of creating a debug configuration, the specific configuration of the application to be executed must be specified.
 This is accomplished by selecting a **package** containing a collection of component references connected through ports.
 ### Interactive Testing
-1. Create a debug configuration of type "xtUML eXecute Application" and name it Carpark-InterativeTest
+1. Create a debug configuration of type "xtUML eXecute Application" and name it Carpark-InteractiveTest
 2. Enable "Log model execution activity"
 3. Disable "Run deterministically"
 4. Disable "Enable simulated time"